ValentinHonorez/Hardware_Software_Platforms_Servo/README.md

 This project is part of the course Hardware/Software Platforms at the Polytechnic Faculty of Mons.

-The goal of this project is to control a servomotor with a DE1-SoC Board.  it's an example to handle an entire electronical project.
+The goal of this project is to control a servomotor with a DE1-SoC Board.
+It's an example of how to handle an entire electronical project.

  - Group Members: Fattahi Idriss and Honorez Valentin